 The IRS will usually treat an LLC as a corporation if the LLC does not select another status.
 LLCs are also beneficial because they require much less paperwork than S corporations or C corporations.
 Other than outlining how you will run your business in your Operating Agreement, your LLC only needs to follow the rules in your state for this type of entity.
 LLCs, because there is no need to follow the strict requirements that apply to corporations, are very easy to maintain.

 Finally, structuring your business as an LLC means your members will receive limited liability protection similar to those enjoyed by the owners of a corporation.
 Essentially, limited liability prevents the members of the LLC from being personally at risk for the company's debts.
 If the LLC gets into financial trouble, creditors can pursue only the company's assets.
 The member's personal assets will be shielded.
 Traditional partnerships do not have access to these protections.

 LLCs also come with several disadvantages to consider.
 For example, unless you elect corporate tax status for your LLC, you will need to pay self-employment taxes.
 Paying these taxes may mean your tax rate would be much higher than it would with corporate taxation.
 Members of LLCs can have confusion about their roles.
 LLCs do not have to have directors or managers, and if the Operating Agreement does not define a member's role, they may not understand what their responsibilities are or how to fulfill them.

 If you need help understanding the benefits of being a limited company over partnership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.